shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 # Reality Command

-At level 20, you can freely modify your spells.
-Bond Affinity options no longer cost spell points.
-Additionally, you may use your Bending Trick feature at the start of every month, not just when you level up.
+At level 20, you gain command of your spells more easily.
+You may choose a new Bending Trick feature at the start of every month, not just when you level up.

 # Bending Styles